 Dolena Ledee, PhD

-Dr. Dolena Ledee is a research scientist in the Portman Research Group.
+Dr. Dolena Ledee is a research scientist in the Center for Developmental Therapeutics.
 She received a PhD in molecular genetics from Ohio State University and did postdoctoral fellowships at the National Institutes of Health and the University of Pennsylvania.
-Her current research interests include studying the changes in signaling pathways involved in the heart during and after cardiac surgery due to the introduction of various metabolites.
-Additionally, she is studying thyroid hormone signaling pathways changes in the heart during the aging process.
+Her current research interests involve studying the thyroid hormone signaling pathways changes in the heart during the aging process.

 Aaron Olson, MD